nuejs/www/blog/tailwind-vs-semantic-css/index.md

 ### What is Nue?
 *Nue* is the umbrella term for all Nue-related projects.
-It's a rather ambitious project to build a simpler and more powerful alternative to services like *Vercel*, *Gatsby*, and *Nelify*.
+It's a rather ambitious project to build a simpler and more powerful alternative to services like *Vercel*, *Gatsby*, and *Netlify*.

 [media]